infinyon/fluvio/DEVELOPER.md

 ## Checkout and build

-This will build and run unit tests forFluvio for your environment:
+To build and run unit tests for Fluvio for your environment:

 ```
 $ git clone https://github.com/infinyon/fluvio.git